Emmetthazel/Chatify/README.md

-# Chatify
+# Luma

-Chatify is a Full Stack Chatting App.
+Luma is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack